hytechclub/web-103/MidSemesterReview/Challenges.md

 Currently, there are only three sandwiches.
 This is a pretty weak offering. **Update the initial `sandwiches` array to include at least two (2) new items!**

 ### What to Add
-There are already images for a Club Sandwich (**images/club.jpg**) and a Veggie Sandwich (**images/veg.jpg**) built into the project.
-However, this menu can contain anything you would like!
+This menu can contain anything you would like!
 Feel free to change it up and offer entirely new options as desired.
 They don't even have to be food items!

 ## Challenge 2: Menu Item Prices
 Currently, the menu displays the name, picture, and description for each item.
 However, the _price_ is not displayed anywhere! **Update the `itemElement` HTML to include each `item`'s `price`!**